The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/leveling-guide.md

 #### Level 68

 New action: Delirium.
 This nullifies the blood cost of the next three uses of Bloodspillers and/or Quietus within 15 seconds.
 It is possible to get five-GCD Blood Weapon windows even in AoE situations by weaving Delirium->Blood Weapon and immediately spending your free Quietus uses.
 This allows the same level of leniency as single-target Blood Weapon uses if you start with at least 20 blood.
-With 0-10 blood, your Blood Weapon window will be slightly tighter but still doable.
+With 0-10 Blood, your Blood Weapon window will be slightly tighter but still doable.

 * Souleater combo on 1-2 targets.
 * Unleash on 3+ targets.